 This Key Lime Pie is the real deal.
 Slightly tart, super creamy and yes, it's yellow, just like an authentic Key Lime Pie should be.
-It's simply the best summer pie ever - cool, delicious and oh so easy to make.
+It's simply the best summer pie ever - cool, delicious and so easy to make.
 A tasty tropical dessert brought to you straight from the Florida Keys.
 Gluten-free option available.

-Key Lime Pie origin
+Key Lime Pie Origin

 Key Lime Pie has long been known to have originated in Key West.
-It's been traced back to the early 1800s where Aunt Sally, a cook for ship salvager William Curry, one of Key West's first millionaires, made this very pie for him.
+It's been traced back to the early 1800s when Aunt Sally, a cook for ship salvager William Curry, one of Key West's first millionaires, made this very pie for him.

 What is Key Lime Pie